Watch and Learn

 By participating in the Replenish program, you agree to the automatic re-order of a new filter each time your pitcher indicates that a new filter is needed, as further described in the Filter Change Indicator section of the User Guide.
 To discontinue your participation in the Infinity program, please visit your Amazon account.

-- Hold down the start button on your pitcher for 15 seconds, until the blue connecting light blinks.
+- Once you’ve unenrolled/deregistered with Amazon, simply hold down the start button on your pitcher for 15 seconds.

 How can I unenroll from Amazon Dash Replenishment Service?